Together in Christ: 'Encouraging Others in the Season of Anticipation' — 1 Thessalonians 5:9-11

 Key Thought

-"Christmas is coming" were words I loved to hear when I was a child, my kids loved to hear when they were children, and my grandchildren still love to hear today.
-Granted, a child's joy at Christmas may not necessarily be tied to Jesus' coming to earth but they are excited to know good gifts are coming soon.
+"Christmas is coming" were words I loved to hear when I was a child, my children, and grandchildren loved to hear them when they were children.
+Granted, children's joy at Christmas may not necessarily be tied to Jesus' coming to earth, but they are excited to know good gifts are coming soon.
 This is one of many reasons that Christmas is the season of anticipation for many children around the world.

 For those caught in grief and persecution, like those Paul is addressing in our verses for today, [1] anticipation of coming good gifts is very much needed.
-In our friendships and fellowship groups as believers, the Christmas season can be a reminder of loved ones who are not present because of death or alienation and make the season emotionally difficult.
+In our friendships and fellowship groups as believers, the Christmas season can be a reminder of loved ones who are not present because of death or alienation, making the season emotionally difficult.
 These hurting people need a reason to believe and anticipate good things coming for them.
-So, Paul's words about Jesus coming for us to bring us to Himself in glory and to deal with all the injustices here on earth can be quite important.
+So, Paul's words in today's verses about Jesus coming for us to bring us to Himself in glory and to deal with all the injustices here on earth [2] can be quite important.

-Most essential for me too, these words of promise are connected to a vital ministry we can have in each others' lives:
+Essential for me too, these words of promise are connected to a vital ministry we can have in each other's lives:

 God gave us each other to remind, encourage, and build up each other with anticipation for the good things God has ahead for each of us in Christ!
 [3] Let's be extra sensitive to those around us who may not be anticipating the joy of this season because of the loss and separation in their lives.
 Let's also pray for them, asking the Lord for words of genuine encouragement, help, and hope to share with them.
 For me, Paul's words to the Philippians are a great place to start: